josdem/hugo/content/techtalk/java/junit5.md

   testCompile 'org.junit.jupiter:junit-jupiter-api:5.2.0'
   testRuntime 'org.junit.jupiter:junit-jupiter-engine:5.2.0'
 }

+test {
+  useJUnitPlatform()

+  reports {
+    html.enabled = true
+  }
+}
 ```

-Dependencies section shows how to configure support for JUnit Jupiter based tests, configuring a `testCompile` dependency on the JUnit Jupiter API and a `testRuntime` dependency on the JUnit Jupiter TestEngine.
+Dependencies includes Junit Jupiter also know as Junit 5, configuring a `testCompile` dependency on the JUnit Jupiter API and a `testRuntime` dependency on the JUnit Jupiter TestEngine it is minimum required configuration.
+Also `test` task definition is supported since Gradle 4.6 version and specify Junit platform support, besides with `html.engine = true` we can generate html reports in a similar way `Spock Framework` does.

 **Assertions**